Seahawks OL Duane Brown staying in the moment as he prepares for 13th NFL season

-Duane Brown is the second-oldest Seahawk at 34, entering his 13th NFL season in a career in which he has established himself as one of the best left tackles of his generation but also coming off a season in which injuries took their toll, and with a contract situation that puts him at risk of being a salary-cap casualty a year from now.
+Duane Brown is the second-oldest Seahawk at 34, entering his 13th NFL season in a career in which he has established himself as one of the best left tackles of his generation.
+But he’s also coming off a season in which injuries took their toll and he has a contract situation that puts him at risk of being a salary-cap casualty a year from now.

 But if any of that seems like a harsh way of viewing things, Brown long ago accepted what everyone in the NFL learns eventually.

 That’s how he views the changes the Seahawks made to their offensive line this offseason, cutting veterans Justin Britt and D.J.
-Fluker and letting Germain Ifedi and George Fant walk in free agency, meaning that the Seahawks could have three new starters on their offensive line in 2020 — with Brown starting again at left tackle at the moment about the only sure thing.
+Fluker and letting Germain Ifedi and George Fant walk in free agency, meaning that the Seahawks could have three new starters on their offensive line in 2020 — with Brown starting again at left tackle about the only sure thing.

 “You had a lot of decisions that had to be made,’’ Brown said.
 “You had a couple of guys that were entering free agency, could be salary-cap casualties.
 That’s a lot that goes on. … I’ll miss the guys that are no longer here.’’